cookeem/kubeadm-ha/README.md

 EOF
 ```

-- on all kubernetes nodes: 进行系统更新
+- on all kubernetes nodes: update system

 ```sh
 $ yum update -y
 ```

-- on all kubernetes nodes: 设置SELINUX为permissive模式
+- on all kubernetes nodes: set SELINUX to permissive mode

 ```sh
 $ vi /etc/selinux/config